smash-transport/smash-vhlle-hybrid/README.md

 **Note:** In all configuration files, the paths to input files from the previous stages are adjusted automatically.
 Also cross-parameters that require consistency between the hydrodynamics evolution and the sampler, e.g. viscosities and critical energy density, are taken care of automatically.

+## Using a custom SMASH configuration file for the initial conditions

+In addition to the above described predefined Au+Au and Pb+Pb collisions, it is possible to employ a custom `SMASH` configuration file in the initial stage.
+This file is expected to be located in the  `[...]/configs/` directory and named `smash_initial_conditions_custom.yaml`.
+An example configuration is shipped with the `SMASH-vHLLE-hybrid`, it can be modified as desired.
+To run the hybrid with this custom configuration file, execute the following commands:

+    make custom_IC
+    make custom_hydro
+    make custom_sampler
+    make custom_afterburner

+The results are stored in `[...]/build/Hybrid_Results/Custom` and the subdirectories are structured identically as for the predefined Au+Au or Pb+Pb collisions as described above.

+To further analyze and average the outcome, if the `SMASH-vHLLE-hybrid` is coupled to the `SMASH-analysis` as described above, one may further execute

+    make custom_analysis
+    make custom_average_spectra
+    make custom_average_plots

+to obtain rapidity and transverse mass spectra that are stored in `[...]/build/Hybrid_Results/Custom/Averaged_Spectra`.

+**Note:**
+It might be necessary to separately adjust the viscosity and smearing parameters employed for the hydrodynamical evolution when using a custom SMASH config, as the default values are most likely not be the best fit.
+These can be adjusted in the `python_scripts/hydro_parameters.py` file, by modifying the values corresponding to the key `default` in the `hydro_params` dictionary.

 # Module exchanges and further modifications
 It might be desired to run the SMASH-vHLLE-hybrid, but relying on a different initial state, particle sampler or similar.
 For this, the `CMakeLists.txt` need to be updated accordingly.
 Exemplary instructions for a number of use cases are provided in the following.